arahm/Farrell-Tate_cohomology_computations/README.md

 # Sage scripts for the unit index question

-Our Sage scripts for the unit index question are in the file
+Our Sage scripts for the unit index question are in the code file here: [sageScriptGL3.txt](https://github.com/arahm/Farrell-Tate_cohomology_computations/files/10494148/sageScriptGL3.txt)

+with a PDF version here:

 https://github.com/arahm/Farrell-Tate_cohomology_computations/blob/main/Sage_scripts_for_the_unit_index_question.pdf